 One language with over half a million native speakers and a standardized writing system introduced as late as 1986 is the Sranan Tongo, an English-Dutch-Portuguese creole language also known as Surinamese or Taki Taki.
 It is spoken by the majority of the population in Suriname.
 The Modern South Arabian languages spoken in Yemen and Oman--Mehri, Hobyot, Harsusi, Soqotri, Shehri and Bathari--were until recently largely unwritten languages.
 Of these, Soqotri got a script, developed by the Russian Arabist Dr. Vitaly Naumki and based on the Arabic one, most recently, in 2014.
 Most sign languages such as ASL (American Sign Language), have no written form.
 The Brazilian Sign Language LIBRAS and the Nicaraguan Sign Language LSN are exceptions.

-One criterion for classifying languages, and one of the few that can be quantified, is the size of vocabulary.
+One distinguishing characteristic of languages, and one of the few that can be quantified, is the size of vocabulary.
 While this may seem to be a precisely knowable quantity, it is far from being that.
 Some languages fuse several words into one, others like to keep them separate.
 Middle age are two words in English, while the respective cognate Mittelalter is a single word in German.
-The term Glass surface cleaning is expressed by three words in English, while its translation, Glasflächenreininung, is one word in German.
+The term Glass surface cleaning is expressed by three words in English, while its translation, Glasflächenreinigung, is one word in German.
 Should flexed forms be considered one word or several?
 Should homonyms (such as run as a verb and run as a noun)?
 Should words borrowed from other languages (such as Schadenfreude), obsolete (crapulous) or “made-up” words such as trembulate count at all?

 Isolating languages like Thai and Chinese, and polysynthetic languages like Yupik (spoken by the indigenous people of Alaska and Siberia), have no words in the meaning familiar to speakers of European languages.
 Instead, the first group has syllables, each of which may be one word with an independent meaning of its own or part of a single concept expressed by two syllables.
 The second group expresses a complex meaning with a single root and several appended suffixes.

 Every language has specialized subsets of words used in the different areas of human activities and under specific circumstances: sports, arts, sciences, slang, etc. For all these reasons, the number of words in any given language is difficult to assess, and the numbers for different languages calculated in different ways are not comparable.
-The number of headwords in existing printed and on-line dictionaries are listed in Wikipedia for some of the most widely spoken languages at (https://en.wikipedia.org/wiki/List_of_dictionaries_by_number_of_words).
+The numbers of headwords in existing printed and on-line dictionaries for some of the most widely spoken languages are listed in Wikipedia at (https://en.wikipedia.org/wiki/List_of_dictionaries_by_number_of_words).

 Tamil